zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part2.md

 the network of mutual relationships between entities can be very complicated.

 ##What's Next?
-In the next part of this article I will not be dealing with the technology stack needed for the persistence of protodata nor with analytics tools for domain identification.
+In the next part I will not be dealing with the technology stack needed for the persistence of protodata nor with analytics tools for domain identification.
 Instead I am focusing on building applications on top of a domain.